 Remote Work Enablers

-Remote work has given certain IT companies a significant lift.
-For instance, Citrix Systems Inc. (CTXS) reported a remarkable 28.02% return at the start of 2020.
-NortonLifeLock Inc. (NLOK), key in cybersecurity, also showed strong performance with a 25.38% return.
-These results highlight the critical nature of remote work technologies.
+The shift to remote work gave certain IT companies a significant lift at exactly the right moment.
+Citrix Systems (CTXS) posted a 28.02% return at the start of 2020, and NortonLifeLock (NLOK), a key player in cybersecurity, followed with a 25.38% return.
+Those numbers reflect how quickly remote work technologies went from useful to indispensable.

 Growing Dependence on Digital Solutions